Brunswick County Criminal Lawyer

 Brunswick County has a dedicated Commonwealth’s Attorney and district court judges, with arrests happening every day within the county.
 While many of these are for nonviolent offenses, some carry severe punishment upon conviction.
 Regardless of the charge, it is generally unwise to take on a prosecution without an experienced criminal attorney.

-If you are facing criminal charges in Brunswick County, your choice of a lawyer could significantly impact your case.
+If you are facing criminal charges in Brunswick County, your choice of representation could significantly impact your case.
 With a skilled Brunswick County criminal lawyer by your side, you could navigate the legal process confidently and fight for a positive outcome.

 Categories of Criminal Charges

 Like in most jurisdictions, criminal charges in Brunswick County fall into two categories: misdemeanors and felonies.
 Misdemeanors carry less severe penalties between the two as each charge has a maximum jail sentence of one year.
 Felony charges are far more severe, potentially resulting in life imprisonment or even the death penalty.
-A Brunswick County criminal attorney could guide you on the severity of these charges.
+A Brunswick County attorney could guide you on the severity of the criminal charges.

 There are four categories of misdemeanors under state law.
 A Class 1 misdemeanor is the most severe, carrying a maximum sentence of one year in jail.
 Common misdemeanors include driving under the influence, driving without a license, and unintentional damage to property or monuments.

 There are six categories of felony charges with the same naming structure that misdemeanors share.
 Class 1 felonies are the most severe and carry a maximum sentence of life in prison.
 Class 6 felonies have a maximum penalty of five years in prison, with a minimum sentence of a single year.
 Felonies can range from larceny to burglary and even murder.